 In other words, the average patent applicant spends almost three years before they either get a patent — or give up and quit!

 For an inventor who has worked tirelessly to “crack the code” on a formula or create a product/software that could be revolutionary in the marketplace and wants to get their invention out there as soon as possible, these statistics can be daunting.

 But, the inventor should also know that their choice of attorney factors into how long they will spend dealing with the Patent Office.

-A firm that priorities minimizing office actions and anticipating issues from the start will have better success in trimming down the amount of time that is spent tied up in the approval process.
+A firm that prioritizes minimizing office actions and anticipating issues from the start will have better success in trimming down the amount of time spent tied up in the approval process.

 Here at Thompson Patent Law, our unique patent process is designed to get to allowance in a minimum number of office actions.
 This avoids expensive process steps like appeals and RCEs, and saves the client time and money, while significantly improving patent value.

 As shown in the figure below, TPL’s process has produced patents significantly faster than the averages reported by the PTO.